pythonbyexample/PBE/tutorial/intro.rst

 - all trees have `grow()` method that grows the tree based on its rate and adds a small random variation

-In the `main()` function I will create four trees, print their information; grow each of them once; print information; grow each of them five times and finally do the printout again:
+In the `main()` function I will create four trees, grow each of them once, then grow each of them five times, displaying the trees after each change:

 .. sourcecode:: python